On the Dynamical Instability of Monatomic Fluid Spheres in (N+1)-Dimensional Spacetime: introduction

 Presumably, the ``non-compact'' (3+1) dimensions might be just an illusion due to our human perception.
 However, constraint from gravitational waves indicates we certainly live in a universe of non-compact (3+1) dimensions~\cite{Pardo:2018ipy}, as described by GR.
 On the other hand, although it was usually cited that structures in (2+1) are not complex enough to accommodate life, as opposed to common view, life could exist in (2+1) was discussed more recently~\cite{Scargill:2019rse}.

 Stellar equilibrium in different dimensions also has been explored previously~\cite{PoncedeLeon:2000pj,Paul:2004nh,Zarro:2009gd}.
 One important feature on stellar stability in GR is the Buchdahl stability bound~\cite{Buchdahl:1959zz}.
 It states that the mass of a spherical compact object must exceed the $9/4$ of its gravitational radius in (3+1) dimensions.
-Otherwise, there is no stable stellar equilibrium and it would definitely collapse into a black hole.
-Buchdahl bound in higher dimensions~\cite{PoncedeLeon:2000pj} and with cosmological constant~\cite{Zarro:2009gd} were also investigated previously.
+Otherwise, there is no stable stellar equilibrium, and it would definitely collapse into a black hole.
+Buchdahl bound in higher dimensions~\cite{PoncedeLeon:2000pj} with cosmological constant~\cite{Zarro:2009gd} and its universality in other gravity theories~\cite{Goswami:2015dma,Feng:2018jrh,Chakraborty:2022jgl} were also investigated previously.
 Nonetheless, the dynamical instability of a star might have set in well before the Buchdahl bound.